-Professor Simon Kirchin is the Director of the Division of Arts & Humanities.
+Simon was the Director of the Division of Arts & Humanities until 2021.
 Prior to that he was Dean of the Faculty of Humanities from July 2013.

 In the past few years Simon completed a long-standing project on thick evaluative concepts.
 Thick Evaluation was published by OUP in 2017 and was the first OUP philosophy monograph to be open access.
 An edited collection Thick Concepts was released in 2013, also with OUP.
 He published a textbook, Metaethics, in 2012 with Palgrave Macmillan.

 Simon is also a founding member of SoNG (the Southern Normativity Group), a member of Kent’s Aesthetics Research Centre, and a current member of the Executive Committee of the British Philosophical Association.
 From 2008 to 2014, he was President of the British Society for Ethical Theory, which is the leading society in the UK for moral philosophy.
 He co-edits a book series, Bloomsbury Ethics, with Thom Brooks.
 He also served as Associate Editor of Ethical Theory and Moral Practice, 2007-13.

 In 2020, Simon was the local co-organiser of the Joint Session of the Aristotelian Society and Mind Association conference at Kent, and has organised many conferences and workshops.